The Daleks’ Master Plan 5-10

 Me: He just doesn’t.

-Me: They deal with the issue of remote-controlled TARDISes in the mid-80s.
+Me: They deal with the issue of remote-controlled TARDISes in the 1980s.

 Sue: Good.
 I’ll look forward to that one.

-I’ll remind her of this conversation when – sorry, if – we get there.
+I’ll remind her of this conversation when we get there.
+(NB.
+I didn’t.)

 Sue: The poor things.
-What harm did they do to anyone?
+What harm did the mice ever do to anyone?
 And how can the Daleks not know what mice are?
-They’ve invaded planets – including Earth – and yet they don’t know what a mouse is?
+They’ve invaded planets before – including Earth – and they still don’t know what a mouse is?
 Pull the other one, it’s got a sink plunger on it.

-Luckily, the Daleks make up for this act of gross stupidity with lots of scary posturing.
+The Daleks compensate for their gross stupidity with lots of scary posturing.

 Sue: That’s a pretty good cliffhanger.
-Steven and Sara look genuinely terrified when the Dalek captures them.
+Steven and Sara are genuinely terrified when the Dalek captures them.
 I’m almost convinced.

 Coronas of the Sun